keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 26：Rocker control light.md

-# Project 26：Rocker control light
+# Project 26：Rocker Control Light

 1.  **Introduction**

 The joystick module is a component with two analog inputs and one digital input.
 It is widely used in game operation, robot control, drone control and other fields.

 In this project, we will use a Raspberry Pi Pico and a joystick module to control RGB.
 You can have a deeper understanding of the principle and operation of the joystick module in practice.

 2.  **Components Required**